-The Commission changes §807.252 references to the term "tuition protection fund" to "tuition trust account" to be consistent with legislative changes to the statute, and clarifies the assessment method for new schools.
-The Commission also deletes references to bonds, as legislative changes to the statute no longer require a school to obtain a surety bond.
-The Commission further deletes the requirements for a teach-out, which were moved to §807.251.
+In §807.252, the amendment changes references to "tuition protection fund" to "tuition trust account" to be consistent with legislative changes to the statute and clarifies the assessment method for new schools.
+It also removes references to bonds as legislative changes to the statute no longer require a school to obtain a surety bond and deletes the requirements for a teach-out which were moved to §807.251.

 The recent legislative changes to the Act gave the Commission the ability to issue cease and desist orders to schools that are operating without a certificate of approval.
-The following new rules are adopted as a new Subchapter R with the reason and purpose of each described as follows
+The following new rules are proposed as a new Subchapter R with the reason and purpose of each described as follows: